top of page

 “What comes easy, won’t last.
 What lasts, won’t come easy.”

 The good news is this: it can be done!
 I’ve helped many people do it, and I can help you as well.
 It’s always most effective, in fact, to rely on moral support or having an accountability partner to pull you along.
 Life has its immense challenges.
 I’ve learned that breaking things down into simple tasks, helps build momentum throughout your day.
-I’m often reminded of a speech by William McRaven, US Navy Admiral, which relates that “If you want to change the world, start by making your bed.
+I’m often reminded of William McRaven, US Navy Admiral's epic speech, which relates that “If you want to change the world, start by making your bed.
 If you can’t do the little things right, you’ll never be able to do the big things right.”

 The 5 W’s of HEALTHY HABITS: Wake, Water, Walk, Write, and Wind-down